Bulletin #2518, Best Practices for Plant Sale Donors and Buyers in Maine

 Best Practices for Donors

-- Do not offer any plants the state of Maine has prohibited from being sold due to their invasive nature.
-Review the Invasive Plant Do Not Sell list prior to every plant sale.
+• Do not offer any plants the state of Maine has prohibited from being sold due to their invasive nature.
+Review the State of Maine’s Invasive Plant Do Not Sell list before every plant sale.
 Similarly, many plants not listed as invasive are still troublemakers.
 If a plant tends to take over the garden and is hard to contain, it’s probably best not to share it with others.

-- Pot rooted cuttings rather than divisions whenever possible.
+• Pot up rooted cuttings rather than divisions whenever possible and always use new potting soil, not garden soil.

-- If you live in an area where pests are known to be established, ask your group to discuss whether the sale tradition should be suspended or discontinued.
+• Know what pests are in your area, if you live in an area where pests are known to be established, ask your group to discuss whether the sale tradition should be suspended or discontinued.
+For additional information view the resources below:

-- If your inventory seems to be impacted by these pests, consider adding locally grown annual seedlings to the offering.
-Vegetable seedlings have been successful for some sales in this way.
+• If your traditional plant sale offering seems to be impacted by these pests, consider adding locally grown annual seedlings to the offering.
+Vegetable seedlings have been successful in some sales in this way.
+This also supports local growers.

 Best Practices for Buyers